 Learn more: Training machine learning model

-Editing Model
+Editing an Existing Model

 To Edit an existing model, select it and then press the Open button.